 New Jersey won consecutive games for the third time this season, jumping out to an early lead on its first shot, to defeat the Penguins 2-0 on Thursday and snap Pittsburgh‘s modest three-game winning streak.

 Crosby has missed seven games with what is being described as a mild concussion.
 Malkin has only missed one recently, but was out of the lineup four straight games in December with a knee injury.
+You can learn more here, for injuries related to accidents caused due to cars, trucks or motorcycles.

 Though he played 15 minutes and 50 seconds in a 4-1 win against Detroit on Tuesday, it is believed that Malkin re-injured his knee during Saturday’s victory at Boston.